 Members of the JNE Commission:

-- are volunteer lawyers and public members (non-lawyers).
+- are volunteer lawyers in active practice, retired judges and public members (non-lawyers).

 - serve terms of approximately one year (beginning February 1) and may serve up to three consecutive terms.